J-1: Transferring Schools

 Transferring into JMU

 Degree-seeking students in J-1 status wanting to transfer to James Madison University must first be accepted through the application process administered through International Admissions.
 Admission is competitive and applicants should have all the satisfactory requirements from previous college or high school work.
 The Test of English as a Foreign Language (TOEFL) is required of those international students from non-English speaking countries and must have been taken within the last two years.
 This requirement may be waived if you have successfully completed at least two years of college level work at a U.S. institution.

 Students who have completed one semester of full-time study at a college or university in the United States may transfer to James Madison University with the understanding that they must submit the International Student Adviser's Report (ISAR) as part of the application.
 The Office of International Admissions will furnish the ISAR to you during the application process.

 Once accepted, please see your current Responsible Officer (RO), in your International Office to inform your school of your intention to transfer to JMU.
 Your record will then be released to JMU.
-Once your current school official releases your record to us, our Office of International Student and Scholar Services can issue you a DS-2019 under our sponsorship.
+Once your current school official releases your record to us, International Student and Scholar Services can issue you a DS-2019 under our sponsorship.
 The following steps will assist you in the process: